MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMCollectionMembershipRule.md

 ```

 ## DESCRIPTION
 This cmdlet is usually called by higher level wrapper cmdlets.
-It is not called directly.
+This cmdlet shall never be called directly.

 ## EXAMPLES